March 10, 2021

 10. Musée des Arts Décoratifs

-Located in one of the wings of the Louvre palace (although not part of the Musee du Louvre), the Decorative Arts Musuem has one of the world’s largest collections of decorative arts and design, including fashion.
+Located in one of the wings of the Louvre palace (although not part of the Musee du Louvre), the Decorative Arts Museum has one of the world’s largest collections of decorative arts and design, including fashion.
 The collection ranges from the Middle Ages through the Art Nouveau and Art Deco periods.
 The recreated period rooms are a particular highlight for visitors.

 Contact us to begin planning a private luxury tour of France.